 Unlike traditional marketing, which often involves long-term brand-building efforts, growth hacking prioritizes fast, data-driven results with minimal spending.

-Low-Cost Growth Hacking Strategies
+10 Low-Cost Growth Hacking Strategies for Startups

 1. Leverage Referral Marketing